 The first step towards being smart with your earnings is to thinking very carefully about how you spend them.
 This is an obvious piece of advice and you might already claim that you’re very careful about your monthly expenditures, but that doesn’t mean you’ve thought of everything.
 You should make a budget to monitor your spending so as to see where your earnings go in terms of necessary expenses (rent, food, utilities, petrol, etc).
 Once you know how much you’re spending on these things, you can better plan your spending.
 Of course, you might already have run into problems in this regard.
 As we’ve mentioned before, it’s very easy to get into debt when you’re living on a low income but that doesn’t mean it’s unavoidable.

 Dealing with unpaid loans that you may have borrowed just to make ends meet can be a headache that makes it very difficult to cover your necessary monthly expenditures (never mind the non-essential expenditures).
 Of course, dealing with that debt needs to be a priority when it comes to making a budgetary plan for your average month.
 Once you’ve covered all your necessary expenses, all disposable income should go towards paying off your debts.
 You should avoid borrowing more money if at all possible, as your credit score is probably already quite low.
-You might want to check creditrepair.xyz if you’re looking to do a little research into companies out there which can help to repair your credit for the future.
+You might want to check creditrepair.xyz if you’re looking to do a little research into companies out there which can help to repair your credit score for the future.
 There will always be some big purchases in life (houses and cars, for example) that may require a loan.
 Essentially, it’s important that you prove your financial trustworthiness by managing your money better.
 That’s the key.

 The second tip to being smarter with your earnings is to start thinking about ways in which you can save the money you have available.
 We talked above about monitoring your spending so that you know how much disposable income you have each month but it’s important to understand that you don’t have to spend all of your disposable income.
 In fact, if you want a financial safety net for the future then you should be striving to put aside some of your monthly earnings in order to build up an emergency fund for the future.